AI Strategy

 Teams pick a foundation model before confirming they have the data to support the use case.
 Then they spend months on data cleanup they didn’t budget for.

-RAND's researchers identified inadequate data as one of the most common root causes of AI project failure.
-One interviewee in their study made a point that captures the pattern well: business leaders often believe they have good data because they receive regular reports, without realizing that the data behind those reports may not be suitable for training a model.
+RAND’s researchers identified inadequate data as one of the most common root causes of AI project failure.
+One interviewee made a point that captures the pattern well: business leaders often believe they have good data because they receive regular reports, without realizing that the data behind those reports may not be suitable for training a model.

 Industry estimates vary, but data preparation routinely accounts for 20% to 50% or more of total AI project cost or effort, depending on the organization’s data maturity.
 Most teams don’t budget for it as a separate line item.
 It’s buried inside “development,” which means it surfaces as a timeline slip, not a planned phase.